 The individual who wants to pursue a career in plastic surgery must be driven and focused.
 If they’re not, they won’t be able to handle so many years of education and training.
 As well as that, the person needs to be empathic and patient.

-If you become a plastic surgeon, you’ll be dealing with people on a daily basis.
+If you become a plastic surgeon, you’ll be dealing with people daily.
 This requires a lot of patience and understanding, as different people will have different issues and attitudes.
 It will be your job to listen, comfort them, as well as to provide the professional need and care that they require.

 The last thing you want after completing all those years of training and education is to be out of work.
 It’s important to know that your career is almost entirely set to take off after you finish your residencies.
 This is why you need to be informed about the competition in the field.

 The competition doesn’t start after your residency is finished, though.
 You’ll find that the most competitive part of plastic surgery is finding the residency.
-In fact, the amount of applicants is usually double the number of open positions.
+The amount of applicants is usually double the number of open positions.

 As far as the opportunities and competition after a completed residency are concerned, it all greatly depends on the geographical area.
 For whatever reason, this career choice is more appealing in certain areas than in others.
 When talking about the US, we can note that the competition in San Francisco is fierce.
 Getting work in other places isn’t as tough, though.